microsoft/Kusto-Query-Language/doc/geo-s2cell-to-central-point-function.md

 ---
 title: geo_s2cell_to_central_point() - Azure Data Explorer
-description: This article describes geo_s2cell_to_central_point() in Azure Data Explorer. ms.reviewer: mbrichko ms.topic: reference ms.date: 01/27/2020
+description: Learn how to use the geo_s2cell_to_central_point() function to calculate the geospatial coordinates that represent the center of an S2 cell. ms.reviewer: mbrichko ms.topic: reference ms.date: 12/14/2022
 ---
 # geo_s2cell_to_central_point()